Moore v. Regents of the University of California: Lawsuit

-After learning of the patent, Moore filed a lawsuit for a share in the potential profits from products or research that had been derived from his cell line, without his knowledge or consent.
-Moore's lawsuit alleged that Golde had been aware of the potential for financial benefit when medical consent was obtained, but he had concealed that from Moore.
-The claim was rejected by the Los Angeles Superior Court, but in 1988, the California Court of Appeal ruled that blood and tissue samples were one's own personal property and that patients could have a right to share in profits derived from them.
+After learning of the patent, Moore filed a lawsuit for a share in the potential profits from products or research that had been derived from his cell line without his knowledge or consent.
+Moore brought suit against Golde, the Regents of the University of California, who own and operate the university at which Golde worked and also owned the patent on the Mo cell line, Shirley G. Quan, a researcher employed by the Regents, Genetics Institute, Inc., and related entities.
+Moore's suit alleged that Golde had been aware of the potential for financial benefit when medical consent was obtained, but that he had concealed that from Moore.
+The claim was rejected by the Los Angeles Superior Court, but in 1988 the California Court of Appeal ruled that blood and tissue samples were one's own personal property and that patients could have a right to share in profits derived from them.